wntrblm/Castor_and_Pollux/user_guide/docs/build.md

 The mainboard and jackboard connect to each other through the 20-pin headers and sockets.
 To make sure everything is aligned correctly and stays in place, there's also a screw that fastens them together.

 First, take the M3x18 screw and place it through the mounting hole in the mainboard.
-It should be facing the same was as the pin headers.
+It should be facing the same way as the pin headers.

 ![Placing the screw](images/placing-screw.jpg)
 ![Screw in place](images/screw-placed.jpg)